RussellChamp/GrimoireRuby/README.md

-Grimoire currently only rolls for items based on the Pathfinder Core Rulebook I hope to add roll tables for the Pathfinder Advanced Player's Guide soon Grimoire has been tested and known to work with Ruby 1.8 and 1.9
+Grimoire currently only rolls for items based on the Pathfinder Core Rulebook I hope to add roll tables for the Pathfinder Advanced Player's Guide soon Grimoire requires Ruby >=1.9 and will NOT work with 1.8 due to some function depreciation

 While the primary purpose of this project is to be used as a library accessed by other projects, you can manually generate items by following these steps
  1. Open a terminal and `cd` to the directory Grimoire is located